Cog-Creators/Red-DiscordBot/docs/framework_config.rst

 It will take some getting used to as the syntax is entirely different from what Red has used before, but we believe Config will be extremely beneficial to both cog developers and end users in the long run.

+.. note:: While config is great for storing data safely, there are some caveats to writing performant code which uses it.
+          Make sure to read the section on best practices for more of these details.

 ***********
 Basic Usage
 ***********